Xetibo/ReSet-Doc/sections/literature.typ

 #subsection("Hooks")
 Hooks for the plugin system refer to section in the code where the plugin applies its functionality.
-When looking back at the ABI plugin example in/* TODO */, this would be the call of the function inside the plugin system struct.
-For the example in/* TODO */ it would instead be the overridden function.
+When looking back at the ABI plugin example in @rust_dynamic_libary_loading, this would be the call of the function inside the plugin system struct.
+For the example in @rust_function_overriding it would instead be the overridden function.

 // TODO: why is this important?
 // TODO: Security concerns?
 Potential uninitialized resources etc.